bartdag/pylinkvalidator/README.rst

                           regex:pattern or plain content.
 Path can be either relative or absolute with domain.
       -S, --show-source   Show source of links (html) in the report.
+      --allow-insecure-content
+                          Allow insecure content for HTTPS sites with certificate errors

     Performance Options:
       These options can impact the performance of the crawler.